Wicked Spoon Buffet 2023: Menu, Hours, Prices

 Final Thoughts

-The Las Vegas Valley has a rich buffet history and some believe it is one of the places that the All You Can Eat traditions began.
+The Las Vegas valley has a rich buffet history and some believe it is one of the places where the All You Can Eat traditions began.
 Wicked Spoon is among the many Sin City culinary indulges that have managed to leave an impression on many travelers and foodies alike.

 If you want to save a few bucks and taste the best of Vegas buffets then Wicked Spoon is a great first choice.
 Other buffets you may want to consider with similar offerings and quality include the Bacchanal buffet at Caesars Palace, the buffet at the Bellagio, and the Buffet at Wynn.